dag-andersen/khaos-monkey/README.md

 The monkey can either target individual pods or whole namespaces.
 If the option `--target-namespaces` is set to `"namespaceA, namespaceB"` the monkey will target all pods in those two namespaces.
 This means that the monkey may kill any pod (unless they [opt-out](#Opt-out)) in those namespaces.

+> *Example*: If you run the monkey with `--target-namespaces="namespaceA,namespaceB"` it will target all pods in `namespaceA` and `namespaceB`.

 ## Opt-in

-This feature means you can make the monkey target individual pod in any namespace by adding the label `khaos-enabled: true` to to the pod.
+This feature means you can make the monkey target individual pod in any namespace by adding the label `khaos-enabled: "true"` to to the pod.
 If this label exist on a pod it doesn't matter if it inside in the namespaces specified by `--target-namespaces` or not.

 *Opt-in deployment example*:
 ```yaml